JuliaAI/LearnAPI.jl/docs/src/reference.md

 principle, be paired with a predicted value, or some predicted "proxy" for that variable (such as a class probability), then we call the variable a *target* variable, and the predicted output a *target proxy*.
-In this definition, it is immaterial whether or not the target appears in training (is supervised) or whether or not the model generalizes to new observations ("learns").
+In this definition, it is immaterial whether or not the target appears in training (the algorithm is supervised) or whether or not predictions generalize to new input observations (the algorithm "learns").

 LearnAPI.jl provides singleton [target proxy types](@ref proxy_types) for prediction
 dispatch.
 These are also used to distinguish performance metrics provided by the package